Poverty and development

 One of the arguments is that children in poorer families lack environmental stimulation.
 If you remember the study by Rosenzweig and Bennett, they found that a lack of stimulation in the environment led to a lack of neural development in the frontal lobe of rats.
 But could this also be true in humans?

-Farah et al (2008) investigated the relationship between environmental stimulation and parental nurturing on cognitive development.
+Farah et al. (2008) investigated the relationship between environmental stimulation and parental nurturing and cognitive development.
 The sample was made up of 110 African American middle-school children.
 They were evaluated at ages four and eight through a series of interviews and observations.
-The researchers found that there was a positive correlation between environmental stimulation and language development.
+The researchers found a positive correlation between environmental stimulation and language development.
 There was also a correlation between parental nurturing and long-term memory performance.

-A final factor that may account for the effect of poverty on development is the role of cognitive load - that is, the total amount of mental effort being used in the working memory.
-If the cognitive load is too high, then it is not possible to process new information.
+A final factor that may account for the effect of poverty on development is cognitive load—that is, the total amount of mental effort used in working memory.
+If the cognitive load is too high, it is impossible to process new information.

 Mani et al (2013)